DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/PS/_index.md

 - **Dedication:** Highlighting difficult challenges and independent learning that you have pursued out of personal motivation.
 - **Suitability:** Demonstrating that you are well-suited to studying the subject at university, both through your technical aptitude and by engaging with unfamiliar topics, thinking critically, and applying your knowledge in new contexts.

-I believe a successful personal statement is one which provides evidence to
+I believe a successful personal statement is one which provides clear evidence for these qualities, portraying this information in an interesting and engaging way.

 This guide covers what sorts of projects and achievements you might wish to include, and how to write about them in a way which best conveys your passion, dedication, and suitability.
 These topics are split into the following three sections:
 - [What sorts of projects and achievements you should include](/ps/#what-to-include)